-Mahama has only transformed corruption Bawumia
+Mahama Has Only Transformed Corruption Bawumia

-The 2016 vice presidential candidate of the New Patriotic Party, Dr. Mahamudu Bawumia, has stated that the only thing President Mahama can boastfully claim to have transformed over the last 8 years of his stewardship is corruption.
+The 2016 vice presidential candidate of the New Patriotic Party, Alhaji Dr. Mahamudu Bawumia, has stated that the only thing President John Mahama can boastfully claim to have transformed over the last eight years of his stewardship is corruption.

 “SADA, the vehicle that was supposed to bring about Northern development has been transformed into a vehicle for corruption.
 They said they were rearing Guinea fowls under SADA.
 When we asked them of the whereabouts of the guinea fowls, we were told they had run to Burkina Faso,” he said.